Tunneled Central Line (Tunneled Central Venous Catheter)

 This procedure is considered low-risk.
 However, potential complications include:

-Your child will have two bandages, one over the insertion site (usually at the neck), and one over the catheter at the exit site (usually on the side of the chest).
+Your child will have two bandages, one over the insertion site (usually at the neck), and a sterile dressing over the catheter at the exit site (usually on the side of the chest).
 After 48 hours you may remove part of the bandage at the insertion site.
 Take off the gauze and the clear bandage.
-The Steri-Strips® (white strips) shouldn’t be removed.
-They will fall off on their own.
+The Steri-Strips (white strips) shouldn’t be removed.
+Allow them to curl up and fall off on their own.
 If they have not fallen off after seven days, you may remove them.

 The bandage over the catheter must remain clean and dry at all times.
 It should be changed once a week.
 The bandage may be changed at appointments or family members may change it at home if they have been trained to do so.
 Do not remove the bandage if you have not been trained.

 When can my child bathe after the catheter is placed?

 Your child shouldn’t take a shower or bath for 48 hours, until you have removed the bandage at the insertion site.